It is important that you are aware of considerations around protected information as well as plagiarism in relation to your learning portfolios.

 - You can describe to your growth and learning without discussing the details of your project.
 For example:

 “By participating in this research, not only did I gain basic skills and knowledge, such as pipetting and how to run PCRs, but also gained an understanding of what professional research looks like.
 I am leaving this experience with a new interest in pursuing a Ph.D. alongside my M.D.”

 “I have learned so much by doing my co-op abroad.
 Beyond the basic skills that I developed, I also gained an understanding of how professionalism varies across cultures.
 In starting to make observations within the professional setting, I began to see differences and similarities between the local culture and that of Cincinnati.
 It really opened my eyes to how much alike we are despite the differences in our language and histories.”

-If you are unsure about the potential confidentiality of your experience, then you need to communicate with your project advisor before documenting your experience within your learning portfolio.
-Regardless of whether or not your experience is confidential, your reflection and your documentation need to focus on your personal development through undertaking this experience.
-Your honors advisor is also available to provide support as you craft your reflection and documentation.
+If you are unsure about the potential confidentiality of your experience, then you need to communicate with your project advisor before showcasing your experience within your learning portfolio.
+Regardless of whether or not your experience is confidential, your reflection and your showcase need to focus on your personal development through undertaking this experience.
+Your honors advisor is also available to provide support as you craft your reflection and showcase.